mtayyab2/Local_ChatBot/README.md

 # Local_ChatBot
 A Chatbot application that uses open-source LLMs for chatting that can be used for General Chat, Code Generation, and all other use cases of Chatbots like ChatGPT.

-# Local Chatbot using OLLAMA AI and Streamlit

-This README provides instructions on how to set up and interact with the local chatbot developed using [OLLAMA](https://github.com/OLLAMAI) for natural language understanding and [Streamlit](https://streamlit.io/) for creating a user-friendly interface.
-Features include selecting models, viewing chat history, saving chats, and initiating new conversations.

 ## Prerequisites